 - Soil-Based Probiotic does not require refrigeration.

-- Increase the health and diversity of your gut’s bacterial community.
+- Increases the health and diversity of your gut’s bacterial community.

-- Fight pathogens (harmful bugs) and their toxins.
+- Fights pathogens (harmful bugs) and their toxins.

 - Promotes a healthy immune response.